nuxt/components/README.md

 ## Library authors

-Shipping a UI librairies with Vue components with automatic tree-shaking is now damn easy to create ✨
+ Making Vue Component libraries with automatic tree-shaking and component registration is now damn easy ✨

 This module expose a hook named `components:dirs` so you can easily extend the directory list without updating user configuration in your Nuxt module.